 What Oxfam is doing

 Oxfam is working on the islands of Cebu, Leyte and Samar.
-We have reached almost 550,000 people with emergency relief during the first three months of the response.
-This includes supplying clean water to more than 200,000 people in Tacloban by supporting the government to repair and fix broken pipes.
+We have reached over 730,000 people with emergency relief and long-term support so far.

 We have provided people with hygiene kits, sanitation services, cash support, water kits, rice seed, shelter materials, kits for pregnant women, hygiene education and cleaned waste and debris.
 We are also helping to prevent diseases, such as dengue and malaria spreading, in cooperation with the Department of Health in Tacloban.